Bankers whisper: Spain's bailout bill could rise

 Nearly all of the foreclosed properties in its portfolio are empty, including apartment blocks far outside big cities.
 Only 6,000 of nearly 83,000 housing units have tenants.

 Bankruptcies and defaults are on the rise in Spain, and the fall in housing prices accelerated in the first quarter.
-The bankruptcy of property developer Reyal Urbis (REYU.MC), which now counts Sareb as one of its major creditors, underlined the problem.
+The bankruptcy of property developer Reyal Urbis, which now counts Sareb as one of its major creditors, underlined the problem.

 Meanwhile, Sareb is just beginning to comb through its assets.